lyon-fnal/cloud-chamber/README.md

 ## What's going on?

 The isopropyl alcohol evaporates and the vapor falls from the felt to the bottom of the tank.
 The bottom is very cold and so you get a supersaturated cloud of alcohol vapor at the bottom of the tank.
 When a subatomic particle goes through the cloud, it ionizes the air (strips electrons off of atoms) along its path.
 The alcohol like to clump onto the resulting ions forming droplets, thus making a track that you can see.
-Cool!!!
+Cool!
+You aren't seeing the subatomic particles directly - instead you are seeing them affect the vapor in the cloud chamber.
+Still cool!

 See the [Symmetry magazine](http://www.symmetrymagazine.org/article/january-2015/how-to-build-your-own-particle-detector) article for an explanation of the different tracks you'll see.